f45tb00t/OpenWRT_HA_Presence/README.md

 Using a dedicated MQTT account for the access point is recommended.

-The account only needs permission to publish to the configured presence topics.
+The account only needs permission to publish to the required presence topics.

-If multiple physical OpenWrt access points are used, separate MQTT accounts can also be used for each AP.

 ---